Flying Bugs, Spiders & Insects Are NOT The Type of

 Company You Want On Your Ski Boat This Summer

-Come late spring or early summer in Caldwell, you probably can't wait to get out on your fishing boat.
-Be aware that you might have some uninvited company.
+Come late spring or early summer in Caldwell, you probably can't wait to get out on your boat.
+Be aware that you might have some unanticipated company.

-A boat covered up for many months in Caldwell is ideal breeding ground for critters.
-They love the damp inside.
-With its many crevices and compartments, a fishing boat offers friendly confines.
-Bugs get active in spring laying eggs.
+A fishing boat covered up for many months in Caldwell is ideal breeding ground for creepy-crawlies.
+They love the confines inside.
+With its many crevices and compartments, a watercraft offers friendly confines.
+Critters get active in spring laying eggs.

-The stage is set for an unwanted surprise – a welcoming party of Caldwell insects – when you pull off the cover for the first time.
+The stage is set for an unwanted surprise – a welcoming party of Caldwell multi-legged residents – when you pull off the cover for the first time.

 Sure, you could engage in attempted spider removal, or try to get rid of the uninvited guests on your own.

-Here's an easier, faster solution: Have us spray your sail boat at the beginning or end of the boating season.
-Proactive pest control will kill and control insects throughout your boat.
-You'll save time, not to mention the irritation of an six-legged critter unexpectedly visiting you or a guest.
+Here's an easier, faster solution: Have us spray your boat at the beginning or end of the boating season.
+Proactive pest control will kill and control critters throughout your boat.
+You'll save time, not to mention the irritation of an eight-legged critter unexpectedly visiting you or a guest.

-For many people in Caldwell, southeast Wisconsin and northern Illinois, summer is all about being on the water.
+For many people in Caldwell, southeast WI and northern Illinois, summer is all about the water.
 Click here to schedule a pontoon boat application, so that you can be sure the only guests aboard will be invited ones.